ECONOMIC ANALYSIS STUDY FOR MIDVAAL LOCAL MUNICIPALITY - Download for more information

 - To promote tourism development in the Midvaal area by way of the active utilisation of tourism resources available, such as the Vaal Dam, the Ridges Precincts and the nature reserves in the area.

-There are four major tourism features within the municipal area which are promoted as tourism destinations and which present opportunities for private sector investment:
+There are major tourism features within the municipal area which are promoted as tourism destinations and which present opportunities for private sector investment:

 - The Vaal Marina Precinct, located in the far south-eastern parts of the Midvaal on the banks of the Vaal Dam;